Key takeaways

 Quitting smoking can improve your cardiovascular health and erections.
 Within one year, men who quit smoking reported significant improvements in their erections, with even better results at a later follow-up.

-Medication treatment for erectile dysfunction medication
+Additional effective treatments for erectile dysfunction

-You’ve had difficulty getting or maintaining a strong enough erection for satisfying sex
+You’ve had difficulty getting or maintaining a strong enough erection for satisfying sex.

-You’ve noticed your symptoms are getting worse
+You’ve noticed your symptoms are getting worse.

 Can you prevent erectile dysfunction?

 The above tips for naturally treating ED are also ways to prevent it.
 For example, regular exercise is associated with a lower risk of ED and has also been shown to prevent it.
-A lack of physical activity is one of the most reversible risk factors for ED, and one that is totally in your control (unless you have a medical condition that limits your ability to exercise).
+A lack of physical activity is one of the most reversible risk factors for ED and one that is totally in your control (unless you have a medical condition that limits your ability to exercise).

 Likewise, research suggests that following a plant-based diet, similar to the Mediterranean diet, can help men maintain healthy erectile function and lower the risk of ED well into their 60s.